burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The C preprocessor commands start with the `#` symbol in the source code.
 The C language allows any number of whitespaces before and after the `#` symbol.
 If the line contains only `#`, this is an empty preprocessor command, and it is ignored.
 This is what is called a "null directive" in C preprocessor language.
 Next, the C preprocessor can generate, in principle, an invalid C program.

-If C macro expands and generates text which by itself will be a macro command, this last macro command will not be treated as a preprocessor macro definition (but it can contain calling of already defined macros, so be careful).

 In the function-like macro definition as in `#define sum(x,y) ((x)+(y))`, there should not be a whitespace between "m" and "(".
 Function-like macros may have zero parameters.

 There is no requirement that all arguments should be used in the body of the macros.
 Preprocessor macro extensions in C and C++ have the following important properties.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension to find further replacements.